FoI

 Synonyms: Calamintha umbrosa, Clinopodium repens, Melissa umbrosum

-Shady Calamint is a softly hairy perennial herb, found in the Himalayas, from Afghanistan to SE Asia, at altitudes of 1000-3400 m.
-The plant grows 1-3 ft tall, with short stalked ovate leaves which have sharply toothed margin.
+Shady Calamint is a softly hairy perennial herb, growing up to 1-3 ft tall, with short stalked ovate leaves which have sharply toothed margin.
 Flowers are small, pink or purple, borne in lax few-flowered whorls, with few short slender bracts.
 Flowers are about 8 mm long, with a sepal tube 6 mm long, with unequal sepals.
 Sepals have bristly hairs on them.
+Flowers are pink to purple, 6-9 mm long.
+Flower-tube is mostly inside the sepal tube or scarcely protruding out.
+Flowerlimb is 2-lipped, upper lip deflexed, 2-lobed, lower 3-lobed, mid-lobe larger.
+Stamens are 4, didynamous, protruding, included in the upper lip of flower.
+Shady Calamint is found in the Himalayas, from Afghanistan to SE Asia, at altitudes of 1000-3400 m.
 Flowering: April-October.

 Medicinal uses: In Nepal, juice of the leaves is applied to cuts and wounds.